 Holidays are big business – with millions of Britons jetting off to foreign lands every year, and many more opting for domestic breaks.
-While the online travel market is booming, high-street travel agents are still doing well, particularly for packages and for older holiday-makers.
 To make it as a small travel agent, you’ll need to offer something different, in order to stand out from the crowd and attract custom away from the big businesses.
 Jamie Lawrence looks at what it takes to start up a successful travel agency.

 What does the market look like?